jairt7/CT-MyFirstRepo/README.md

 # CT-MyFirstRepo
-A repository created for the Coding Temple bootcamp Nothing to see here.
+A repository created for the Coding Temple bootcamp.
+Nothing to see here.